 Time

-Systematic Reviews are a major time commitment.
-Between the time of inception to the time of submission, it may take between 18 to 24 months.
+Systematic reviews are a major time commitment.
+From the time of inception to the time of submission, it may take between 18 to 24 months.
 There are many steps involved in the review; the search development and reference collection alone could take between 3 to 6 months.

 Formulate a clear, well-defined research question and identify key concepts.
 Define your terminology.
 The PICO framework is a useful tool to specify population, disease or problem, intervention, comparison, and outcome.